schmooser/ora600/_posts/2014-11-02-nikon-85f2ai-test.md

 category: lens
 ---

 Yesterday I bought very old lens – Nikon 85mm f/2 AI.
 I read about it on [Ken Rockwell's site][kenrockwell] and decided that it fits my needs as 85mm lens.

 I chose between 85mm f/2 AI and 85 f/1.4 AI-s.
-On the f/2's side was bargain price ($140), small weight (2 times lighter than f/1.4), size of filters (52mm, I have many filters and caps on that size).
+On the f/2's side was bargain
+price ($140), small weight (2 times lighter than f/1.4), size of filters (52mm,
+I have many filters and caps on that size).
 But I still wanted to buy f/1.4 because everyone says that it's magnificent lens.
 As for f/2, reviews are varied from moderate to positive.
-I had a good lot for f/1.4 (it was selling for about $400) so I wanted to buy it, but at the last moment merchant said that I was overthrown by someone who sent money by mail.
+I had a good lot for f/1.4 (it was selling for about
+$400) so I wanted to buy it, but at the last moment merchant said that I was overthrown by someone who sent money by mail.
 So I decided to buy f/2.

 [kenrockwell]: http://www.kenrockwell.com/nikon/85f2ais.htm

-##Sharpness comparison
+##Sharpness

 Here are images at different apperture settings: